goda6565/AI-Consultant/backend/README.md

 - Admin: Document Management (rest)
 - Agent: AI Consultant Agent (websocket)
-- Vector: Sync Document to Vector Database (pubsub)
+- Vector: Sync Document to Vector Database (cloud tasks)

 All services are running on the cloud run.

+### Database

+There are 2 databases in the backend.
+- App: Document Management (postgres)
+- Vector: Vector Database (postgres with pgvector extension)

 ## Run Application